Improved Receivers for Optical Wireless OFDM: An Information Theoretic Perspective: ACO-OFDM and Improved Receivers

 \subsection{Improved Receivers for ACO-OFDM: Uncoded Performance and Motivation of Our Work}

 An \emph{improved receiver} for ACO-OFDM seeks to improve the performance of the conventional receiver (determined by the equivalent channel (\ref{FDC})) by utilizing the structure of the ACO-OFDM signal described above.
 Table \ref{tabel111} shows several kinds of improved receivers for ACO-OFDM and related schemes in the literature.
 Some improved receivers were proposed for Flip-OFDM, but they can also be utilized in ACO-OFDM through simple modification (see Section \ref{related}).
 The first three kinds of receivers are relatively simple since they utilize only time domain signal structures.
-The others require more computation costs, e.g., FFT/IFFT operations, iterations, etc.
+The others require more computation costs, e.g., fast Fourier transform/inverse fast Fourier transform (FFT/IFFT) operations, iterations, etc.

 In the references in Table \ref{tabel111}, only partial comparisons of their performance can be found, and most of the results consider uncoded BER performance with 4-QAM or 16-QAM constellation.
 In Figures \ref{figure4M4gezhongReceiver}--\ref{figure5M64gezhongReceiver}, we provide comprehensive uncoded BER comparisons in the optical intensity channel with 4-QAM, 16-QAM, and 64-QAM constellations, respectively.
 The performance of the so-called \emph{genie receiver} \cite{asadzadeh2011receiver} with negative clipping is also shown as a BER lower bound.
 While a practical receiver cannot guarantee error-free localization of zero components in $[S_0,...,S_{N-1}]$ by observing $\mathbf R$ at a finite SNR, the genie receiver perfectly knows the locations of $N/2$ zero components therein (or equivalently, it perfectly knows the sign of $\mathbf X$; see (\ref{S})).
 The numerical results show that, at high SNR, the maximum SNR gain of improved receivers over the conventional receiver approaches $1.5$ dB in optical SNR.
 As the constellation size increases, the performances of several improved receivers get closer, and their gaps to the performance of the genie receiver decrease.